Commute Trip Reduction (CTR)

 The State Guide to Employee Surveys can provide answers to most technical survey questions.
 Highlights listed below:

-Developing an employee transportation program
+Develop an employee transportation program

 Most King County jurisdictions require, at a minimum, that you distribute information on your CTR Program to all employees annually and that you include information on your employee transportation program in your new hire onboarding process.
 The City of Seattle's CTR Ordinance requires distribution of the CTR program summary to all employees at least twice a year and to new employees at their time of hire.